Colleges by Location

 Tuition and Fees

-In 2021, tuition amounted to $21,000 for all full-time domestic students.
-The King's College is a private institution, so tuition is the same for all the accepted students.
+Tuition in 2021 was $21,000 for full-time domestic students.
+As this is a private institution, there is no difference in tuition for out-of-state or international students.
 Full-time students in 2021 were mandated to pay additional fees in the amount of $500.

 Books and Supplies

-The approximate cost of books and supplies for a college or university should also be taken into consideration as another important expense.
-The estimated expense of books and supplies for full-time students of this school is $350.
+Another important financial factor to take into consideration is the approximate cost of books and supplies for a college or university.
+The approximate cost of books and supplies for full-time students of this school is $350.

 Boarding